-- (1) For each pay period: - (a) The date and total amount of remuneration paid for subject employment. - (b) The date and total amount of remuneration paid for non-subject employment. - (c) The beginning and ending dates of each pay period. - (d) The beginning and ending dates of such subject and non-subject employment. - (e) Date during each week on which the largest number of individuals worked, and the number of individuals who worked on that day. - (2) For each worker: - (a) Address and social security number. - (b) Place of employment. - (c) Hourly rate of pay or salary amount and the frequency of payment. - (d) Date on which worker was hired, or returned to work after a temporary layoff, and date separated from work and reason therefore. - (e) The actual days worker performed services in employment each week and the actual number of hours worker performed services in employment each day. - (f) Total remuneration paid in each quarter.
+- (a) For each pay period: - (1) The date and total amount of remuneration paid for subject employment. - (2) The date and total amount of remuneration paid for non-subject employment. - (3) The beginning and ending dates of each pay period. - (4) The beginning and ending dates of such subject and non-subject employment. - (5) Date during each week on which the largest number of individuals worked and the number of individuals who worked on that day. - (b) For each worker: - (1) Address and social security number. - (2) Place of employment. - (3) Hourly rate of pay or salary amount and the frequency of payment. - (4) Date on which worker was hired, or returned to work after a temporary layoff, and date separated from work and reason therefore. - (5) The actual days worker performed services in employment each week and the actual number of hours worker performed services in employment each day. - (6) Total remuneration paid in each quarter.

-- (g) Worker's remuneration paid for each pay period showing separately: - i.
-Money payments (excluding special remuneration). - ii.
-Special remuneration of all kinds showing separately: - (A) Money payments. - Reasonable cash value of payments in any medium other than money. - (C) The nature of such special remuneration. - (D) The period or periods during which the services were performed for which the special remuneration was paid. - iii.
-The reasonable cash value of remuneration paid by the employing unit in any medium other than cash, (i.e. lodging, room and board, etc.). - v.
-The amount of gratuities received from persons other than his or her employing unit and reported by the workers to his or her employing unit. - vi.
-Amount paid worker as allowances or reimbursements for traveling or other business expenses, dates of payment, and the amounts of such expenditures actually incurred and accounted for by him or her.
+- (7) Worker's remuneration paid for each pay period showing separately: - A. Money payments (excluding special remuneration). - B. Special remuneration of all kinds showing separately: - (i) Money payments. - (ii) Reasonable cash value of payments in any medium other than money. - (iii) The nature of such special remuneration. - (iv) The period or periods during which the services were performed for which the special remuneration was paid. - C. The reasonable cash value of remuneration paid by the employing unit in any medium other than cash, (e.g. lodging, room and board, etc.). - D. The amount of gratuities received from persons other than his or her employing unit and reported by the workers to his or her employing unit. - E. Amount paid worker as allowances or reimbursements for traveling or other business expenses, dates of payment, and the amounts of such expenditures actually incurred and accounted for by him or her.